Check out our SHOP page – You will LOVE the new Flight Attendant Vision Board Kit!

-Because some of the legacy carriers hire at the age of 19, they make a great first job as a flight attendant.
-The pay at a regional carrier is traditionally less than the major airlines, however, there are some great regional airlines to get your start as a flight attendant.
+Because some of the regional carriers hire at the age of 19, those carriers make a great first flight attendant job.
+The pay at a regional carrier is traditionally less than the major airlines.
+However, there are some great regional airlines to get your start as a flight attendant.

 Air Wisconsin – HIRING

 Endeavor Air – HIRING